notawakestudio/NUSConnect/docs/workflow.md

 ### Project Management

 The team will follow a modified version of the [Scrum workflow](https://www.scrumstudy.com/whyscrum/scrum-phases-and-processes).
-We will have weekly sprints to plan the goals for the upcoming week and will draft them down in a github issue.
+We will have weekly meeting to plan for the goals for the upcoming weekly sprint and will draft them down in a github issue.
 Each developer will be responsible for one feature/ user story and will check back in with the other developers as they near completion.
 As the scrum workflow is suited to teams of 3-8 people.
 The modified scrum workflow we will be following will not have daily meetings, instead these will be replaced with daily reports through a messaging app.
 As there are only 2 members in this development team, we will also not have a Scrum master.

 ### Branching Workflow